benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/phy-plexon-demo/README.md

 ## overview

-This demo assumes some data files from the [Gold Lab](https://www.med.upenn.edu/goldlab/): a Plexon `.plx` file and corresponding folder of sorting output from Phy.
+This demo assumes some data files from the [Gold Lab](https://www.med.upenn.edu/goldlab/):

+ - a Plexon `.plx` file
+ - a corresponding folder of sorting output from Phy

 The pipeline used to get from raw Plexon to sorted Phy output is not included here, and neither are the data files!
 So, this demo is most relevant for members of the Gold Lab.

-It might still be useful to others, as an example of how to configure Pyramid with Phy data.
+This might still be useful to others, as an example of how to configure Pyramid with Phy data.
-This demo will refer to data at the following locations:
+This demo will refer to data at the following locations, which you should change for your own setup:

 ```
 # Plexon
 ~/data/MrM/Raw/MM_2023_08_25B_Rec_V-ProRec.plx

-# Phy params.py, plus other data files in the same folder
+# Phy params.py (plus other data files in the same folder)
 ~/data/MrM/Kilosort/MM_2023_08_25B_Rec_V-ProRec/MM_2023_08_25B_Rec_V-ProRec/phy/params.py
 ```

-Pyramid will read Plexon event data to partition the data into trials.
+Pyramid will read Plexon event data to partition the timeline into trials.
-It will display both Plexon and Phy spike data in each trial.
+It will display both Plexon and Phy spike data for each trial.

 ### experiment configuration graph